-6. Be friendly:
+6. Be friendly

-It is also more important to follow the give and takes principle with the locals.
+It is also more important to follow the give and take principle with the locals.
 The local people are very warm and friendly, but you also should be warm and friendly with them in return.

-7. Stop and smell nature:
+7. Stop and smell nature

 Most Frequently asked questions for trekking in mountains?

-What is trekking in the Himalayas, Nepal like?
+What is trekking in the Himalayas like?

 Is trekking hiking/climbing?

 Well, there is a difference between trekking, climbing, and hiking.
-Hiking is a short walking adventure with continuous and finishes on the same day without a night stay.
+Hiking is a short walking adventure with a continuous walk and finishes on the same day without a night stay.
 While trekking is multiple days walking with overnight stays.

 And climbing is a technical activity that requires the good skills of climbing the snowy mountains.

 How difficult is it to trek in Nepal?